algolia/docsearch/packages/website/versioned_docs/version-legacy/required-configuration.md

 }
 ```

 It enables you to filter on the value of these meta tags.
-The following example shows how to update the JS snippet to retrieve records from these pages.
+The following example shows how to update the JavaScript snippet to retrieve records from these pages.

 ```js
 docsearch({